tektoncd/community/teps/0060-remote-resource-resolution.md

 discovered during proof-of-concept testing.
 Task and Pipeline definitions may only get larger until a CRD no longer provides enough space.
-In busy CI/CD clusters many rapidly created large `ResourceRequests` may cause API server or etcd performance to degrade.
+In busy CI/CD clusters many rapidly created large `ResolutionRequests` may cause API server or etcd performance to degrade.

 _Possible Mitigation_: Implement a `PipelineResource`-style artifact
 system where short-lived PVCs or an object store are used as ephemeral intermediary storage.
-A `ResourceRequest` could store a tuple of (`status.dataRef`, `status.dataDigest`) in place of in-lined `status.data`.  `status.dataRef` would be a pointer to the PVC or object store and `status.dataDigest` would be a low collision hash of the data
+A `ResolutionRequest` could store a tuple of (`status.dataRef`, `status.dataDigest`) in place of in-lined `status.data`.  `status.dataRef` would be a pointer to the PVC or object store and `status.dataDigest` would be a low collision hash of the data